Efficient thermalization and universal quantum computing with quantum Gibbs samplers: Methods

-\paragraph{Decomposing the generator:} we can write the generator as the following telescopic sum:
+\paragraph{Decomposing the generator:} we can write the generator as the following telescopic sum

-where for $r>0$ and a site $a$, $\widetilde{\mathcal{L}}^{a,\alpha}_{\beta,r+1}$ is defined as the generator for the state with the reduced Hamiltonian $H_{B_a(r)}$ associated to the ball $B_a(r)$ centered in site $a$ and of radius $r$.
-Thus, $\widetilde{\mathcal{L}}^{a,\alpha}_{\beta,r+1}-\widetilde{\mathcal{L}}^{a,\alpha}_{\beta,r}$ is strictly supported on $B_a(r+1)$.
+where for $r>0$ and a site $a$, $\widetilde{\mathcal{L}}_{a,\alpha}^{\beta,r+1}$ is defined as the generator for the state with the reduced Hamiltonian $H_{B_a(r)}$ associated to the ball $B_a(r)$ centered in site $a$ and of radius $r$.
+Thus, $\widetilde{\mathcal{L}}_{a,\alpha}^{\beta,r+1}-\widetilde{\mathcal{L}}_{a,\alpha}^{\beta,r}$ is strictly supported on $B_a(r+1)$.

-\paragraph{The $\beta\to0$ limit:} by construction, for $\beta\to0$, the $\widetilde{\cL}_\beta$ converges to the generator of the $1-$local depolarizing channel.
-When performing the mapping to Hamiltonians described in Eq.~\eqref{eq:Lbetatilde_main}, we thus obtain a Hamiltonian $\tilde{H}_0$ that is frustration-free, gapped, and satisfies local topological quantum order (LTQO) as in~\cite{Bravyi_2010,michalakis2013stability}.
-It is straightforward to show these properties, so we leave the detailed derivations to~\cite{supplemental}.
-Showing the convergence to the depolarizing semigroup requires slightly more work.
-We sketch the argument here, leaving the details for~\cite{supplemental}.
+\paragraph{The $\beta\to0$ limit:} by construction, for $\beta\to0$, the $\widetilde{\mathcal{L}}^{(\beta)}$ converges to the generator of the $1-$local depolarizing channel.
+When performing the mapping to Hamiltonians described in Equation \eqref{eq:Lbetatilde_main}, we thus obtain a Hamiltonian $\widetilde{H}_0$ that is frustration-free, gapped, and satisfies local topological quantum order (LTQO) as in~\cite{Bravyi_2010,michalakis2013stability}.
+It is straightforward to show these properties, so we leave the detailed derivations to the Appendix \ref{sec:gapped}.
+Showing the convergence to the depolarizing semigroup requires slightly more work, and we leave the details for Appendix \ref{sec:gapped}.
 In essence, the choice of the functions $f,b_1$ and $b_2$ ensures that they become delta functions in the limit $\beta\to0$.
 It is not difficult to see that at $\beta=0$, the matrices we integrate over are just proportional to the jump operators $A^{a,i}$, which are those of the depolarizing channel.